 The pair are former team-mates at Newcastle, where Shearer was manager towards the end of the 2008-09 season.

 "I would love to see Alan Shearer as manager," Chopra tweeted.
 "Such a good person and played under some great managers including Sir Bobby Robson."

-And Harry Redknapp, who counts Tottenham, West Ham and Southampton among his previous clubs, had previously been linked to the role while Jewell was still in place.
+And Harry Redknapp, who counts Tottenham, West Ham and Southampton among his previous clubs, had previously been

 The former England and Ipswich defender Terry Butcher, currently in charge at Inverness Caledonian Thistle, is also in the frame.